Share this Post

 Banbury is full of… WAR

 Banbury happens to be in a bit of a strategic hotspot, as it straddles several major transportation links, meaning the town has been a centre of martial activity for a long time.
-The town’s first battle happened over one thousand years ago in the year 913, when Vikings and Anglo Saxons battled it out nearby.
+The town’s first battle happened over one thousand years ago in AD 913, when Vikings and Anglo Saxons battled it out nearby.
 It probably looked really, really cool.

 Banbury’s most important role though was during the English Civil War.
 The town was a key base of operations for Oliver Cromwell, and it is said that the Globe Room of the Ye Olde Reindeer Inn was actually his command centre for a time.
 Part of the town’s strategic importance came from Banbury castle, owned by the Fiennes family — the same family that eventually gave us the actor Ralph, and the explorer Ranulph.